soc/scala-lang/documentation/tutorial/csharp/index.md

     val drivel = "bibble" twice

-Calling methods in infix and postfix nodadion is obviously fairly simple syntactic sugar over normal dot notation.
+Calling methods in infix and postfix notation is obviously fairly simple syntactic sugar over normal dot notation.
 But this seemingly minor feature is very important in constructing DSLs, allowing Scala to do in internal DSLs what many languages can do only using external tools.
 For example,